 Electrical design is considered as one of the biggest challenges while designing any space, from a small apartment to an entire multi-story building.
 Setting out a plan that provides adequate luminance as well as has optimal routes for the conduits and wirings can indeed be a challenge.
 Although, in comparison to the mechanical aspect, the electrical works have much more flexibility since they take up less space.

 There is also a blend of workflow in the mechanical and electrical works, where they need to collaborate closely on various heating, and HVAC systems too.
 Mechanical help in calculating the heating as well as cooling loads to determine the capacities of the equipment.
-Whereas, the electrical then designs its circuits, safety and flow as per the capacities to make sure that they operate safely.
+Whereas, the electrical then designs its circuits, safety, and flow as per the capacities to make sure that they operate safely.

 Plumbing systems are a crucial element in the MEP design process where they need to layout complex piping systems that can be aided by MEP Software to enhance their functioning.
-They actively collaborate with the mechanical and electrical department due to the need for the equipment.
+They actively collaborate with the mechanical and electrical departments due to the need for the equipment.
 This is why all these three disciplines need to collaborate actively.
 And, progressive software in today’s time ensure just that.
-For example, high-rise buildings have a high requirement for hot water systems like heaters, boilers etc in their plumbing systems.
+For example, high-rise buildings have a high requirement for hot water systems like heaters, boilers, etc in their plumbing systems.
 Due to this, the electrical works must be in tangent with the plumbing systems.